mattdood/zets/2023/1/20230124124857/terraform-with-aws-api-gateway-and-aws-lambda-general-flow-of-resources-20230124124857.md

 1. API Gateway Integration for each method that was created
 1. API Gateway Deployment once all resources are created

+**Note:** The below is an example, but utilizes some older Terraform versions for modules and whatnot.
+This is likely not the most up-to-date representation of the individual attributes, but the general workflow of resources is the same.

 ## Example implementation
 Below are stubbed examples of a barebones API Gateway deployment in Terraform.
 I'm creating a few paths and one that accepts an argument, then passes this